mollyegibson/my_projects/README.md

 # README #

-This repository contains a few examples of CS projects I've worked on.
+This repository contains a few examples of DS projects I've worked on.

+### ITEM-BASED COLLABORATIVE FILTERING RECOMMENDATION SYSTEM ###
+MapReduce implemented in Java, ran on HDFS in Linux VM.
+•	Developed a recommender system in Java with a subset of the Netflix Prize dataset (3,250,000 movie reviews).
+Divided the data into user vectors, paired co-occurring movies, and computed similarity with Pearson correlation.
+Predicted ratings for users in a testing dataset (100,000 reviews).
+Achieved RMSE of 0.9306.

 ### TRANSACTIONS AND CONCURRENCY CONTROL ###
 DATABASE MANAGEMENT SYSTEMS